bahmutov/copi/README.md

 Imagine we start a new project "projectC", and it needs module "async".
 We can quickly install it using `npm install /dev/projectA/node_modules/async` **if we knew where it was!**

-'copi' finds all the packages already installed, and finds the latest version of the one needed (lazily).
-Thus the installation is offline and **fast**.
+`copi` finds all the packages already installed, and finds the latest version of the one needed (lazily).
+Thus the installation is offline.

     copi -S lodash
     found lodash@3.0.6 among 1 candidate(s)